 - The chair of the panel, who is usually the member of the panel from outside the department or program, determines the order of questioning and the process followed during the oral examination. - As a first step, the members of the examination panel, the advisor and the candidate enter the examination room for brief introductions.
-The advisor and candidate leave the room. - The chair of the panel reviews the process to be followed during the oral examination. - The chair collects the completed Individual Evaluation Forms from the members of the panel. - To guide the oral examination, the chair may lead a brief discussion of the strengths and limitations of the written thesis, the academic context for Honors-level work, and the designations of Honors, No Honors, and Honors with reservations of the written thesis made by the individual examiners. - Some panels find it useful to address specific questions to the advisor or for the advisor to make a statement at the beginning and the end of the oral exam without the candidate present.
+The advisor and candidate leave the room. - The chair of the panel reviews the process to be followed during the oral examination. - The chair confirms with each voting member of the examining panel that they have submitted their Individual Evaluation Form prior to the oral examination. - To guide the oral examination, the chair may lead a brief discussion of the strengths and limitations of the written thesis, the academic context for Honors-level work, and the designations of Honors, No Honors, and Honors with reservations of the written thesis made by the individual examiners. - Some panels find it useful to address specific questions to the advisor or for the advisor to make a statement at the beginning and the end of the oral exam without the candidate present.
 In this case the advisor re-enters the room to answer questions or make a statement to the panel. - Once the procedure for the exam is decided and reviewed, the candidate re-enters the examination room.